enzo-dante/tech_prep/README.md

     public int getSize() {

-        boolean isWrapped = this.front <= this.back;
+        boolean isWrapped = (this.front <= this.back);
         int wrappedSize = this.back - this.front;

         if(isWrappedQueue) return wrappedSize;

         // to handle negative number when wrapped circular queue size, wrapped queue numElements is add queueLength to wrappedSize return (wrappedSize + this.queue.length);
     }